Tabasco pepper: Cultivation

 Tabasco peppers start out green and ripen to orange and then red.
 It takes approximately 80 days after germination for them to fully mature.
 The tabasco plant can grow to 1.5 m tall, with a cream or light yellow flower that will develop into upward-oriented fruits later in the growing season.
-As they are native to the Mexican state of Tabasco, seeds require much warmth to germinate and grow best when the temperature is between 25–30 C. If grown outside of their natural habitat, the peppers are planted two to three weeks after the last frost when soil temperatures exceed 10 C and the weather has settled.
+As they are native to the Mexican state of Tabasco, seeds require much warmth to germinate and grow best when the temperature is between 25–30 C. If grown outside their natural habitat, the peppers are planted two to three weeks after the last frost when soil temperatures exceed 10 C and the weather has settled.
 Peppers are temperamental when it comes to setting fruit; if temperatures are too hot or too cool, or if nighttime temperatures fall below 15 C, it can reduce fruit set.
 A location that receives plenty of light and heat, with soil that is fertile, lightweight, slightly acidic (pH 5.5–7.0), and well-drained, is ideal for growing the plants.
 Peppers need a steady supply of water for best performance.
 Growers are careful to make sure that fertilizers and soil are rich in phosphorus, potassium, and calcium and low in nitrogen, which can deter fruit growth.